sndrjhlncgr/README-Spotify-Status/README.md

 * Find **Redirect URIs**:
     * Add `http://localhost/callback/`

-Get the Refresh Token from spotify
+Get the Refresh Token from Spotify
 -----

 * Navigate to the following URL: